iaxo/axion-limits/README.md

 [<img align="center" height="350" src="plots/wimps_lowmass.png">](plots/wimps_lowmass.png)
 # Installation ⚙️
 This package is currently not available at PyPi, so the installation requieres to download the source code from this repository.
-To do so, follow this steps:
+To do so, follow these steps:

-Download this github repository
+1️⃣ Download this github repository

 ```bash
 git clone https://github.com/iaxo/axion-limits.git
 ```
-Change directory to this repository folder
+2️⃣ Change directory to this repository folder
 ```bash
 cd axionlimits
 ```
-Install the axionlimits package
+3️⃣ Install the axionlimits package
 ```bash
 pip install .
 ```